jtolentino1/jtolentino1/README.md

 ## Background 🌎

 I'm currently a student at the University of Calgary pursuing a B.S in Computer Science.
 In addition to that, I have written my work experience below.
-To find out more about me, feel free to check out my [LinkedIn](https://www.linkedin.com/in/jtolentino2/) and connect with me!

 ### Work Experience